altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 ~The lock screen said Monday night~
 ~She missed 2 days, work, and the fact she may have killed someone~ "M::Great Monday… really fucking great… fuck-ety fuck fuck."
-'M::What the fuck was she going to do now?'
+'M::What the fuck am I going to do now?'
 *She walked more determinedly*
 ~Forcing each foot to the ground as a stop-measure against her rising panic~ }